nbiish/OLLAMASELECTOR/README.md

 #### 🌐 Customized systems and tasks (API keys needed)

-To use LLMSELECTOR for your own compound AI systems and tasks, it is as easy as creating the systems and tasks and then invoking LLMSELECTOR.
+To use OLLAMASELECTOR for your own compound AI systems and tasks, it is as easy as creating the systems and tasks and then invoking OLLAMASELECTOR.

 - Create your system: create the components and pipelines similar to SelfRefine defined in ```compoundai/module/selfrefine```

 - Create your task: create a DataLoader object similar to these in ```data_utils```

-- Invoke LLMSELECTOR: You can simply use LLMSELECTOR by
+- Invoke OLLAMASELECTOR: You can simply use OLLAMASELECTOR by
 ```Optimizer.optimize(train_df,Metric('em'),your_compound_system)```

 Note that you will need to set up API keys for your own systems.
 To do so, you can simply use